bryn-ellison/UnhingedEmailSignOffsApp/README.md

 # Unhinged Email Sign Off App

 This is a SLA (silly little app) designed to show my skills in React and associated frontend tech.
-This app consumes a .NET Core Api backend (which is designed to show off my backend skills).
+This app consumes a .NET Core Api backend (which was also built by me).

 The app has the following features: